brennanashley/lambdalost/_posts/2021-02-27-Portfolio-Project_NBA.md

 I also created a label for Power Six Conference, and I applied to each row to find who attended a qualifying school.
 I dropped any row with NAN for college, as we only want to compare those that went.
 Of the 4248 players included in the dataset that attended a college, 2179 attended a Power 6 conference, while 2069 did not.
 So 51% of players have attended a Power 6 conference, with 49% going to smaller conferences or Division 2.

 ### Statistical Methods
-I used a chi square test of independence, the chi2_contingency function, to see if there was a correlation between Power 6 conference and a successful career in the NBA.
 Below is a crosstab comparing those that did or did not attend a Power 6 conference and those that did or did not have a successful career.
+From this, the chi square test can be performed.
 ![image](https://user-images.githubusercontent.com/76409576/109573760-edf6ab80-7ab4-11eb-93b8-4339b497846e.png)

 ## The Visualizations and Results